oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/13-add-data-selectors-to-sales-dashboard.md

 </copy>
 ~~~

+Feel free to run the page and test the chart.
+The selectors will now be active for this chart.

-## Task 8 - Update the Sales Percent Change Year Ago Chart Query
+## Task 5 - Update the Sales Percent Change Year Ago Chart Query

-The query to the Sales Percent Change Year Ago chart will also use the Time Level and Geography selections.
-The geography value is used to select the children of the selected geography.
+The query to the Sales Percent Change Year Ago chart will use the Geography selection to select the children of the selected value.
 Again, the same query pattern is used.
-The filter uses the PARENT_UNIQUE_NAME column which will result in the query returning the children of the parent hieararchy member.
+The filter uses the PARENT\_UNIQUE\_NAME column which will result in the query returning the children of the parent hierarchy member.

 1. Replace the SQL Query used by the Update the Sales Percent Change Year Ago chart with the following query: